OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/rank_scheduler.rst

 Rank Scheduler
 ================================================================================

 The OpenNebula Rank Scheduler is responsible for **allocating pending Virtual Machines to available hypervisor Nodes**.
-It's a dedicated daemon installed alongside the OpenNebula Daemon (``oned``), but can be deployed independently on a different machine.
-The Scheduler is distributed as part of the operating system package ``opennebula`` with the system service ``opennebula-scheduler``.
+As part of the OpenNebula Scheduler framework, it is started automatically with the OpenNebula daemon.
+It’s the default scheduler option for VM placement.

 .. _scheduler_rank_matchmaking: